If you want to become a great developer, you need to master Git.

 Here’s a basic example:

-branch of your remote repository.
+git push origin mainThis command pushes your changes to the main branch of your remote repository.
 Now anyone else working on the project can see your updates.

 Quick note: In most real-world projects, you don’t push directly to the main branch.
 Instead, you push to a separate feature branch, and then create a pull request or code review before merging into main.